-Drink in the colours of autumn at Wordsworth House
+Drink in the shades of summer at Wordsworth House

-The award-winning riverside garden that sparked Wordsworth’s love of nature and helped turn him into one of the world’s favourite poets is filled with autumnal hues.
+The award-winning riverside garden that sparked Wordsworth’s love of nature and helped turn him into one of the world’s favourite poets is filled with glorious colours and scents.

 Amanda and her team were awarded the Cumbria in Bloom Chairman’s Rose Bowl for 2016 and the house and garden were finalists for Cumbria Tourism Visitor Attraction of the Year 2017.

-If you’d like to see for yourself why the judges were so impressed – and meet our mini flock of Orpington and Silkie chickens – you can explore and enjoy the tranquillity at your own pace any day from Saturday to Thursday until the end of October.
+Why not pay us a visit and find out why the judges were so impressed?
+You can explore and enjoy the tranquillity between 11am and 5pm (last entry 4pm) any day from Saturday to Thursday until the end of October.